yottapanda/website/content/posts/recursive-vpns.md

     Gateway --> Router
 {{< /mermaid >}}

-Between the Cloud Gateway and the Router, we'll setup a VPN connection called the **WAN VPN**; named so because it tunnels traffic from the open internet without discretion (depending on how you configure it).
+Between the Cloud Gateway and the Router, we'll set up a VPN connection called the **WAN VPN**; named so because it tunnels traffic from the open internet without discretion (depending on how you configure it).

 Between the Phone and the Router, we'll set up a VPN connection called the **Private VPN**.
 This is because it grants access to the internal network of the router.